robrix/Madness/README.md

 # Recursive Descent into Madness

 Madness is a Swift µframework for parsing strings in simple context-free grammars.
-Combine parsers from simple Swift expressions and parse away.
+Combine parsers from simple Swift expressions and parse away:

 ```swift
 let digit = %("0"..."9") | %("a"..."f") | %("A"..."F")